Serving

 2. Peel WINTER MELON with a vegetable peeler, just enough to remove the hard green.
 Cut it into 1/2 in cubes (not larger).

-4. Cut GINGER slices thin then into narrow matchsticks,
+4. Slice GINGER thin and cut into narrow matchsticks.

-7. Put Mushroom soaking liquid and enough more water to make up 6 cups in a pot.
-Add Mushrooms, Pork, Ginger and SALT.
-Bring to a simmer and simmer covered about 15 minutes.
+1. Put Mushroom soaking liquid and enough more water to make up 6 cups in a pot.
+Add Mushrooms, Pork, Ginger and Salt.
+Bring to a simmer and simmer covered until pork is tender (20 minutes to 1-1/2 hours depending on cut - longest for ribs).

-8. Add Winter Melon and continue to simmer until melon is just cooked through (it will become translucent and settle deeper in the water).
+2. Add Winter Melon and continue to simmer until melon is just cooked through (about 15 minutes - it will become translucent and settle deeper in the water).

 NOTES: